-If there's ever a problem with your order, or if you've had an issue with something you've bought from us, we find that the quickest and best way is usually to call you so that we can get it sorted out.
+If there's ever a problem with your order, or if you've had an issue with something you've bought from us, or if you're just making a general enquiry, we find that the quickest and best way is usually to call you so that we can get it sorted out.
 We may also send a text if you've give us a mobile number and we can't get through to speak with you.
 Use of your telephone number in this manner is on the legal basis of assisting with the "performance of a contract".
 Failure to provide a telephone number will mean that any issues (either at your end or ours) will take longer to rectify.

 We need your email address for a number of reasons.
 Firstly, your email address is your unique identifier (i.e. your username) for our website - even if there are a dozen Joe Bloggs, there's only one email@example.com, and this is how we'll keep your personal information tied together.
 As such, failure to provide an email address will mean that you cannot register for an account on our website.

 We'll use your email address so that we can keep you updated on the progress of your orders - we'll let you know when your order has been accepted, dispatched etc.